aurorascharff/aurorascharff.no/src/content/blog/utilizing-useoptimistic-across-the-component-tree-in-nextjs.md

 'app/layout.tsx' contains <JokesList/>
 ```

-And even if our components were somewhere inside a `page.tsx` and we could pass props, we don't want to add multiple `"use client"` directives to components that don't need it just to pass props (that are functions) around.
+And even if our components were somewhere inside a `page.tsx` and we could pass props, we don't want to add multiple `"use client"` directives to components that don't need it just to pass the `useOptimistic` hook around.

 How do we solve this?